autoplot/documentation/javadoc/org/das2/dataset/NullDataSetCache.md

-# org.das2.dataset.NullDataSetCacheDataSetCache that does no caching at all.
-This is useful for batch
+# org.das2.dataset.NullDataSetCache

- mode or when dataset caching is undesirable.
+DataSetCache that does no caching at all.
+This is useful for batch mode or when dataset caching is undesirable.

-NullDataSetCache( )
+# NullDataSetCache( )

 ***